Pentagon (South Korean band): 2022: In:vite U and Feelin' Like

-2023–present: Pado and contract renewals
+2023–2025: Pado and contract renewals

 In April, Pentagon announced a two-day concert in Tokyo to be held in late May, making it their first Japanese concert in over eight months.
 On May 10, they released a Japanese digital single "Shh".
 On August 30, Pentagon released their sixth Japanese language EP Pado, with the lead single "Pado (Wave to Me)".
 On September 9, they released the song "Love is Pain", a remake of "不如" by Chinese singer Qin Haiqing, as a part of NSMG's project Perfect Match.

 On October 9, 2023, Cube Entertainment announced that Yeo One, Yan An, Yuto, Kino, and Wooseok did not renew their contract with the company, though the group would not be disbanding.
 The following day, exactly seven years after their debut, they surprise released the digital single "With Universe", which was described as "a letter from Pentagon to Universe".

-On November 6, 2023, Hongseok canceled his exclusive contract with Cube Entertainment.
-Shinwon will enlist as part of his mandatory military service on December 21.
-He was officially discharged on September 20th, 2025.
+In November, Hongseok terminated his exclusive contract with Cube Entertainment.
+Shinwon enlisted as part of his mandatory military service on December 21.
+He was discharged on September 20, 2025.

-On April 15th, 2025 Cube Entertainment announced that the contract with Jinho had ended.

-On July 16th, 2025 Cube Entertainment announced that their contract with Hui had also come to an end.
+On April 15, 2025, Cube Entertainment announced that the contract with Jinho had ended.
+In May, members Hui and Jinho hosted the Japanese travel show Colorful Japan: Pentagon in Shikoku.
+In July, Hui's contract with Cube had also come to an end.

+2026–present: Departures of Yan An and Yuto, and anniversary reunion

+Pentagon made their first official appearance at the 33rd Hanteo Music Awards on February 15, 2026, where they performed "With Universe" and "Shine".
+Pentagon was celebrated as the sole recipient of Hanteo's 10th Anniversary Influential Artist award.

+On July 21, 2026, Pentagon announced they will proceed as a 7-member group following the departures of Yan An and Yuto.
+The group also announced a 10th anniversary project including a new single and tour later in the year.Their 10th anniversary single "Coward" was released on September 11 and also marked their first comeback since 2023.